Problem of universals: Mill

 The 19th-century British philosopher John Stuart Mill discussed the problem of universals in the course of a book that eviscerated the philosophy of Sir William Hamilton.
-Mill wrote, "The formation of a concept does not consist in separating the attributes which are said to compose it from all other attributes of the same object and enabling us to conceive those attributes, disjoined from any others.
-We neither conceive them, nor think them, nor cognize them in any way, as a thing apart, but solely as forming, in combination with numerous other attributes, the idea of an individual object".
+Mill wrote:

-However, he then proceeds to state that Berkeley's position is factually wrong by stating the following:
+However, he then proceeds to, seemingly, concede the existence of abstract universals—at least, insofar as they may be conceptualized—in stating the following:

-In other words, we may be "temporarily unconscious" of whether an image is white, black, yellow or purple and concentrate our attention on the fact that it is a man and on just those attributes necessary to identify it as a man (but not as any particular one).
-It may then have the significance of a universal of manhood.
+In other words, we may be "temporarily unconscious" of whether an image is white, black, yellow, or purple, and concentrate our attention upon the fact that it is (e.g.) a man, and upon just those attributes necessary to identify it as a man—but not as any particular one.
+That which we thus conceive may then have the significance of a universal of manhood.

 Peirce

 The 19th-century American logician Charles Sanders Peirce, known as the father of pragmatism, developed his own views on the problem of universals in the course of a review of an edition of the writings of George Berkeley.
-Peirce begins with the observation that "Berkeley's metaphysical theories have at first sight an air of paradox and levity very unbecoming to a bishop".
-He includes among these paradoxical doctrines Berkeley's denial of "the possibility of forming the simplest general conception".
-He wrote that if there is some mental fact that works in practice the way that a universal would, that fact is a universal.
-"If I have learned a formula in gibberish which in any way jogs my memory so as to enable me in each single case to act as though I had a general idea, what possible utility is there in distinguishing between such a gibberish... and an idea?"
-Peirce also held as a matter of ontology that what he called "thirdness", the more general facts about the world, are extra-mental realities.
+Peirce begins with the observation that "Berkeley's metaphysical theories have at first sight an air of paradox and levity very unbecoming to a bishop."
+He includes among these paradoxical doctrines Berkeley's denial of "the possibility of forming the simplest general conception", while at the same time "admit[ting] the existence of Platonic ideas".
+Peirce wrote that if there is some mental fact that works in practice the way that a universal would, that fact is a universal:

+If I have learned a formula in gibberish which in any way jogs my memory so as to enable me in each single case to act as though I had a general idea, what possible utility is there in distinguishing between such a gibberish and formula and an idea?

+Peirce also held, as a matter of ontology, that what he called "Thirdness"—generalities, laws, general facts about the world—are extra-mental realities.

 James

-William James learned about pragmatism.
-Although James certainly agreed with Peirce and against Berkeley that general ideas exist as a psychological fact, he was a nominalist in his ontology:
+William James learned about pragmatism from his friend Peirce (though the understanding thereof at which he ultimately arrived was not to Peirce's taste: he came to complain that James had "kidnapped" the term, and to call himself a "pragmaticist" instead).
+Though James certainly agreed with Peirce and against Berkeley that general ideas exist as a psychological fact, he was an anti-realist—conceptualist—in his ontology:

 There are at least three ways in which a realist might try to answer James' challenge of explaining the reason why universal conceptions are more lofty than those of particulars: the moral–political answer, the mathematical–scientific answer, and the anti-paradoxical answer.
 Each has contemporary or near-contemporary advocates.